priyansh14/Space-Signal-Image-Classification/README.md

 Treated the spectrograms as images to train an image classification model to classify the signals into one of four classes :- [squiggle , narrowband, narrowbandrd , noise].

 This is a beginner's project and you can use it to learn the basics of Keras and CNN.
+Created as a part of Rhyme's course on Coursera.